3devo/ChildbusBootloader/PROTOCOL.md

 address as well).

-The master should always send a general call reset command at startup, which serves to get all slaves into a known state, running the bootloader.
-This prevents issues when the master resets, while the slave does not, resulting in the slave running application code while the master needs to talk to the bootloader.
+The master should always send a general call reset command at startup, which serves to get all children into a known state, running the bootloader.
+This prevents issues when the master resets, while the child does not, resulting in the child running application code while the master needs to talk to the bootloader.

 Commands